If it's a record or a tape and I can play it - it's suitable.

 45 RPM discs sometimes benefit from slower transfer at 33 RPM,

 so the warp is less sudden and the stylus can track it - just!
-But you
+Best to try and find a flat copy.

 Worn records: